 Social Security Disability Insurance (SSDI) and the Disabled Louisiana Worker

 Being disabled means you are unable to engage in any substantial gainful activity because of a medically determinable physical or mental impairment.
-The disability must have lasted or be expected to last for a continuous period of at least 12 months, or be expected to result in death.
+The disability must have lasted or be expected to last for a continuous period of at least 12 months or be expected to result in death.
 The physical or mental impairment must be established by medical evidence consisting of signs (objective findings by a medical provider), symptoms (subjective complaints by you), and laboratory findings.
-Unable to engage in substantial gainful activity ("SGA requirement") means that if you work, you do not earn more than a certain amount of money, $1,000 per month ($1,640 per month for blind people) as of 2011.
+The inability to engage in substantial gainful activity (“SGA requirement”) means that if you work, you do not earn more than a certain amount of money, $1,220 per month ($2,040 per month for blind people) as of 2019.

 Older people (over 50 years old) do not need as severe of an impairment as people under 50 to be allowed benefits.